By Emma du Preez

 My sadness is that the youngsters today who have grown up with the frenzy of social media will not remember a time like I can, a time of riverbank artists and slow pleasures.
 Instead, their brains are familiar with the clutter and cacophony of headlines and screaming TikTok videos.
 But none of that can feed the gaping void in our soul, the hunger that is gnawing in our guts, the wild urge to create.
 Creating not for likes and views.
 Not for the other.
 Not to impress.
 Not for fame.
 But for the self.

-My challenge this year is to make more time for my writing.
-It’s a longing I can feel in the middle of the night, lying in bed, listening to the owls hooting in the moonlight.
-Surely, they call, ‘Go sit by the river and write.’
+My challenge this coming year is to make more time for my writing.
+It’s a longing I can feel in the middle of the night, lying in bed, listening to the ruru calling among the kauri in the moonlight.
+‘Go sit by the river and write’ has become the soft mantra calling me back to myself.

 About the Author